shaik1002/biggitlabbomb/doc/administration/gitaly/troubleshooting.md

 ## Git pushes are slow when Dynatrace is enabled

-Dynatrace can cause the `sudo -u git -- /opt/gitlab/embedded/bin/gitaly-hooks` reference transaction hook, to take several seconds to start up and shut down. `gitaly-hooks` is executed twice when users push, which causes a significant delay.
+Dynatrace can cause the `/opt/gitlab/embedded/bin/gitaly-hooks` reference transaction hook, to take several seconds to start up and shut down. `gitaly-hooks` is executed twice when users push, which causes a significant delay.